-Katrina Jagodinsky is the 2015-2017 Harold and Esther Edgerton Assistant Professor of History and joined the Department in 2012.
+Katrina Jagodinsky is the Susan J. Rosowski Associate Professor of History.
 She is a legal historian examining marginalized peoples’ engagement with nineteenth-century legal regimes and competing jurisdictions throughout the North American West.
 Jagodinsky holds a Ph.D. in History (2011) and M.A. in American Indian Studies (2004) from the University of Arizona, and she earned her B.A.
 (2002) from Lawrence University.
-She spent a fellowship year at Southern Methodist University’s Clements Center for Southwest Studies before joining the department and was the inaugural Jack & Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University in 2019.
+She spent a postdoctoral year at Southern Methodist University’s Clements Center for Southwest Studies before joining the department and was the inaugural Jack & Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University in 2019.

-Jagodinsky is an active member of the profession, serving on the Western History Association’s Conference Program Committee in 2016-17 and 2014-15, the American Society for Legal History’s 2014 Conference Program Committee, and the Irene Ledesma Prize Committee for the Coalition for Western Women’s History since 2014.
+Jagodinsky is an active member of the profession, serving on committees for the American History Association, the American Society for Legal History, the Coalition for Western Women's History, and the Western History Association.

 HIST 110: US History to 1877

 HIST 115: Making and Breaking Law in American History

 HIST/ETHN 351 (341) /851: American West to 1900